Jesse Custer: After Angelville

-Jesse was a cocky young man, using his skills and good looks to get easy money.
-Eventually, he ran into a woman who would change his life forever: Tulip O'Hare.
-The two fell in love and, along with Tulip's friend Amy, pursued a life of crime, stealing expensive cars without getting caught.
-The three soon became indebted to a criminal who also stole horses to sell on the meat market.
-With the help of a former Texas Ranger, Jesse and Tulip freed the horses and defeated the thieves, and Jesse hanged the French meat-dealer for horse-rustling and murdering the ranger, whom Jesse had grown to like and respect (as seen in "Preacher: Tall in the Saddle").
+Jesse is a cocky young man, using his skills and good looks to get easy money.
+Eventually, returns Annville Texas to find Tulip O'Hare.
+The two fell in love as kids, along with Jesse and Tulip's friend, pursued a life of crime, stealing expensive cars without getting caught.

-Jesse and Tulip enjoyed a high life of crime and sex on the highways — Jesse planned on proposing to Tulip but the sudden reappearance of Jody and T.C. prevented that.
-Threatening to kill Tulip if he ever spoke to her again, Jesse simply 'disappeared' from her life and was pressed into the clergy by his Grandma.
-Finally admitting defeat and turning to alcohol, he began practicing as reverend to an ungrateful and ignorant Texas town.
+Jesse and Tulip enjoyed a high life of crime and sex on the highways.
+Jesse planned on proposing to Tulip after finding out she is pregnant but after a robbery goes bad, their friend betrays them.
+She's injured and miscarries their child, and they go their separate ways for a while.
+He began practicing as reverend to an ungrateful and ignorant Annville Texas.

 Soon enough, the John Wayne spirit that had appeared to Jesse now refused to talk to him.
 Jesse's desire to point out the hypocrisy of his congregations' lives was finally resolved when he chanced to encounter the comedian Bill Hicks (in either Dallas or Houston, as Jesse was a trifle too drunk to remember properly).
 Watching the performance of Hicks' cynical, caustic yet utterly truthful wit inspired Jesse to live to a higher standard; when he heard of Hicks' death, he decided to confront his congregation in the local bar, where he pointed out the residents' dirty little secrets.
 Eventually, Jesse was cut short when he accused a drunk of having raped a hitchhiker.
 The rapist, whose father had paid off the judge, beat Jesse unconscious with a pool cue.

 Finding God

 Genesis

-During a sermon the day after he was attacked in the bar, Jesse was suddenly struck by a supernatural force later identified as Genesis, grafting itself to Jesse's soul and releasing an explosion of energy that destroyed the church and the town, killing the whole population.
-By a well-timed coincidence, Tulip had hitched a lift with an Irishman named Proinsias Cassidy after having just bungled her first job as an assassin.
-The two discovered Jesse among the rubble of the church and, after some discussion, agreed to help him to safety, although Tulip was still furious with Jesse over his sudden abandonment of her five years before.
-The death of the townsfolk and the rumored appearance of a stone-faced, dual-pistol wielding cowboy brought the involvement of both local law enforcement and the FBI.
+Jesse is struck by a supernatural force later identified as Genesis, grafting itself to Jesse's soul and releasing an explosion of energy that destroys the church and the town, killing the whole population.

 Through subsequent bloodshed and black humor, the following is revealed: